 · Review the default Hor$ession (including the possible threshold settings) and decide if you want to change it or accept the default (can be hidden)

-· In some cases, you will offered the chance to print out a mock “form”, which is used during the next step
+· In some cases, you will offered the chance to print out the Race History (Hor$tats, which is a BETTER version of “the form”), which is used during the next step

 · Hor$ense will automatically evaluate each horse (if you are in the “Fully Automated” mode) OR help you evaluate the horses (in the “Interactive” mode), based on your Hor$ession selections